 14. Lake Hillier

 This unusual body of water is off the coast of Western Australia.
 This isn’t the easiest place to visit but can be reached by flying or taking a cruise.
-The reason that makes this place stand out of other regions is the “Bright Pink Shade”, and of course, it is one of the best unreal places in the world.
+The reason that makes this place stand out from other regions is the “Bright Pink Shade“, and of course, it is one of the best unreal places in the world.

 This place is greatly contrasted by the surrounding green forest so there’s no way someone misses it while flying over.
 Actually, it’s unique rosy color comes from the microscopic organisms that inhabit it including Dunaliella Salina and other halophiles, or salt-loving bacterias.